akash-dev-github/Transactions/README.md

 Now, all we need to do is give our database user access rights to the database we created:

     GRANT ALL PRIVILEGES ON DATABASE django_db TO myprojectuser;

+We will also grant the user database creation permissions as they will be required to run tests:

+    ALTER USER myprojectuser CREATEDB;

 Exit the SQL prompt to get back to the postgres user's shell session: